Typography 101: What it is and Why it Matters

 Logo identity especially makes use of lettering.
-With many companies using a wordmark as their logo, typography impacts how their brand is perceived.
+With many companies using a wordmark as their logo, typography affects how their brand is perceived.
 The sizing of the letters, to serif or not to serif, the colours, the spacing and even the style of the characters‑ typography is practical art.

 Design and typography are where function meets aesthetics.
-The craft, planning and intention behind good typography is a lot like good design—when well executed the viewer won’t notice at all, but when done poorly it’s recognized immediately.
+The craft, planning, and intention behind good typography is a lot like good design—when well executed the viewer won’t notice at all, but when done poorly it’s recognized immediately.
 Bad typesetting not only makes something difficult to read but can imply poor taste, or worse, incompetency.
-The purpose of typography is for the ease of the reader above all, but when well made also has ability to convey a message.
+The purpose of typography is for the ease of the reader above all, but when well made also has the ability to convey a message.

 Typography is one of the many multifaceted design decisions that branding and marketing firms must make.
 From how many fonts to use, to spacing and everything in between, even the most seasoned designer will test out several typefaces before deciding on one.

-Anyone who’s been to design school can tell you that not all fonts are created equal and with thousands to choose from today, it’s easy to be choose incorrectly.
+Anyone who’s been to design school can tell you that not all fonts are created equal and with thousands to choose from today, it’s easy to choose incorrectly.
 Below we are going to look at three separate examples of typography to discuss what makes them good, bad, or ugly.